Credit Karma Guide to Budgeting

 - Periodic expenses (home or auto repairs)

-- “Fun” expenses (a night out with friends)
+- “Fun” expenses (cooking a big dinner or spending a night with friends)

 Grouping your expenses like this can help you understand where your money is going each month.

 Create a monthly budget (or whatever time frame makes sense for you)